tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ### `redact-info-log`

-+ This configuration item enables or disables log redaction.
++ This configuration parameter enables or disables log redaction.
 If the configuration value is set to `true`, all user data in the log will be replaced by `?`.
 + Default value: `false`

 ## security.encryption

-Configuration items related to [encryption at rest](https://docs.pingcap.com/tidb/stable/encryption-at-rest) (TDE).
+Configuration parameters related to [encryption at rest](https://docs.pingcap.com/tidb/stable/encryption-at-rest) (TDE).

 ### `data-encryption-method`